DrewHans/systembuilder/apps/root/README.md

 # Root Apps

-This apps require `sudo` to be installed.
+These apps require root permission to be installed.